-10.1.3 Is the school Website and Social Media content accessible?
-Best Practice The Schools Information Act 2012 requires the online publication of many documents and policies.
+Best PracticeThe Schools Information Act 2012 requires the online publication of many documents and policies.
 These should be displayed on the school website.
 Chose a content management system that supports accessibility.
-Use headings correctly to organize the structure of their content and include proper alt text for images.
-Links should have unique and descriptive names and colour should be used with care.
+Use headings correctly to organize the structure of their content a include proper alt text for images.
+Links should have unique and descriptive names and colour should used with care.
+Design forms for accessibility and use tables for tabular data and n layout. d be